ENROLMENT POLICY: 2014

-St. Sylvester’s Infant School has one principal, fourteen mainstream teachers, three learning support teachers, two school secretaries (job share) and one caretaker.
+St. Sylvester’s Infant School has one principal, fifteen mainstream teachers, three learning support teachers, two school secretaries (job share) and one caretaker.

 St. Sylvester’s Infant School is a co-educational primary school which aims to promote the full and harmonious development of all aspects of the person of the pupil, including his/her relationship with God, with other people and the environment.
 Religious Education is provided for all pupils in accordance with the doctrine and tradition of the Catholic Church, with prayer a feature of the school day.
 Close contact is maintained between the school and home.
 Parents and teachers support one another and collaborate with one another as partners in leading the children to the fullness of their potential in a safe and happy environment.

 Our Mission in St. Sylvester’s Infant School is to provide an environment and experience that nurtures our pupils’ spiritually, physically, mentally, morally and socially which would encourage their interest in life long learning.

 While recognising the right of parents to enrol their child in the school of their choice, the Board of Management of St. Sylvester’s Infant School is also responsible for respecting the rights of the existing school community and in particular, the children already enrolled.
 This requires balanced judgements in deciding on questions of enrolment, guided by the principles of natural justice and as acting in the best interest of all children.